Leptos-Use Guide

 Server-Side Rendering

 This works equally well on the server or the client.
 On the server this function reads the cookie from the HTTP request header and writes it back into the HTTP response header according to options (if provided).
-The returned WriteSignal will not affect the cookie headers on the server.
+The returned WriteSignal may not affect the cookie headers on the server!
+It will try and write the headers buy if this happens after the headers have already been streamed to the client then this will have no effect.

 If you're using axum you have to enable the "axum" feature in your Cargo.toml.
 In case it's actix-web enable the feature "actix", for spin enable "spin".